Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

 9. Finally, we need to copy over the `instance` folder (download the zip file [here](https://kd.iris-home.net/#s/-CMXrVqA), get in touch with <a href="mailto:zyroc1990@gmail.com">Yuanpeng<a> for access passcode) to the `/tsitc` directory.

-10. Going through all the procedures as detailed above, the image should be ready for firing up a ADDIE service and we will continue to prepare the docker image.
+10. Going through all the procedures as detailed above, the container should be ready to be committed to a new image with which we can then fire up an ADDIE service.

 11. Exit the docker container -- just execute `exit` from the command line.

+12. Commit the container to a new image.
+First, we can check the running container(s) using the command,

+    ```bash
+    docker ps -a
+    ```

+    Identifying the container we were working on by its name and ID, then,

+    ```bash
+    docker commit [CONTAINER_ID] flask_addie
+    ```

+    Use the command `docker images` to check the new committed image in the docker image list.

 12. Prepare a `Dockerfile` file, as below,

     ```
-    FROM ubuntu-addie
+    FROM flask_addie

     WORKDIR /tsitc